 5. Discussion and conclusions

-This research consisted in a review of the literature with the aim of understanding the real contribution of simulation methods and tools to foster the adoption of CE.
-First, the purposes of using such type of approaches in the CE research context have been detected: a) design alternatives selection, b) decision-support tools, c) online platforms and monitoring for Industrial Symbiosis (IS), d) recycling performance and Key Performance Indicators (KPIs), e) material and technological properties, f) benefits and business impacts.
-Firstly, it has to be said that the research context analysed represents a niche.
-Benefits and business impact and Recycling performance and Key Performance Indicators (KPIs) are the two most explored simulation roles to foster CE through the help of I4.0 technologies.
-Moreover, it emerged that a focus must be dedicated to End-of-Life management, specifically to disassembly processes.
-Disassembly processes are becoming the enabler for the great part of the circular strategies detected and are raising the need of deploying automated solutions.
-So far, only scattered attempts have been done in this direction by exploiting simulation as reference approach (Ameli et al., 2019; Kobayashi and Kumazawa, 2005; Wang and Wang, 2019).
-In addition, a major focus on how to foster CE adoption through the improvement of disassembly processes in the Waste from Electrical and Electronic Equipment (WEEE) sector (representing one of the most important waste streams globally) and, specifically, on Printed Circuit Boards (PCBs) (the most valuable component embedded in WEEEs) (Ongondo et al., 2011).
-In particular, a resent research (Rocca et al., 2020) showed a laboratory application case using I4.0-based technologies to support CE practices by virtually testing a WEEE disassembly plant configuration through a set of dedicated simulation tools.
-They highlighted that service-oriented, event-driven processing and information models can support the integration of smart and digital solutions in current CE practices at the factory level.
-Therefore, it would be interesting to extend the review of the literature also to End-of-Life processes automation.
-Those technologies directly involved in simulation tools (e.g. virtual and augmented reality supported by digital twin) should be added in the literature review to understand how they can enable the full exploitation of traditional simulation approaches and foster a better human-machine interaction.
-This would push CE to an even stronger integration with I4.0 technologies (as already suggested in literature (Rosa et al., 2020).
-In particular, the simulation roles detected in this article should be extended and analysed in terms of:
+This research consisted in a systematic literature assessment aiming at understanding the real contribution of simulation methods and tools to foster the adoption of CE.
+The purpose of exploiting simulation to support CE practices has been split in six groups: a) design alternatives selection, b) decision-support tools development, c) online platforms and monitoring tools development for Industrial Symbiosis (IS), d) recycling performance and Key Performance Indicators (KPIs) quantification, e) material and technological properties evaluation, f) benefits and business impacts assessment.
+Benefits and business impact assessment and recycling performance and KPIs quantification are the two most explored simulation roles to foster CE practices.
+Moreover, results show that disassembly processes (among other EoL practices) are becoming the enabler for great part of circular strategies detected, raising the need for automated solutions.
+So far, only scattered attempts have been done in this direction, by exploiting simulation as reference approach (Ameli et al., 2019; Kobayashi and Kumazawa, 2005; Wang and Wang, 2019).
+In addition, new actions must be focused on the improvement of disassembly processes in the WEEE sector (Ongondo et al., 2011).
+About this last issue, a recent work (Rocca et al., 2020) presented a lab-scaled case were different I4.0-based technologies have been exploited to support CE practices.
+Here, a virtual testing of a WEEE disassembly plant configuration was implemented through a set of dedicated simulation tools.
+They highlighted as service-oriented (event-driven) processing and information models can support the integration of smart and digital solutions in current CE practices at the factory level.
+Limitations/main issues of the literature assessment presented in this work can be considered the limited amounts of scientific databases considered, the limited number of works classified and the absence of a classification in terms of automation processes exploiting traditional simulation approaches that could support also CE practices.
+This would push CE to an even stronger integration with I4.0 technologies (Rosa et al., 2020).
+Future researches could assess how the previously detected simulation purposes should be extended and analysed in terms of:

-Means proposed/used (method, tool, algorithm, rules, virtual environment, system architecture, etc.) to support simulation in addressing circularity through I4.0 technologies,
+Adopted means (e.g. methods, tools, algorithms, rules, virtual environments, system architectures) supporting circularity issues

-Lifecycle phase improved through simulation,
+Improved lifecycle phases

-Technologies involved,
+Involved technologies

-Type of simulation (physics-based modelling, virtual reality, augmented reality),
+Selected simulation types (e.g. physics-based modelling or virtual/augmented reality)

-Improved human machine interaction,
+Improved human-machine interactions

-Variables optimized using simulation,
+Optimized variables

-Specific issue addressed through simulation along systems lifecycle.
+Addressed issues along systems’ lifecycle.

 Acknowledgements